AkhileshS9899/Adventure-Works-Cycles/README.md

-Adventure Works Cycles – Sales & Customer Insights
+Adventure Works Cycles – Sales & Customer Insights:

 🔹 Project Overview
 In this project, I explored the Adventure Works Cycles dataset and turned raw sales data into meaningful insights.
 Using Tableau, Power BI, and Excel, I built dashboards that help the company understand
 * Who their best (and least profitable) customers are.